GreyKeenan/dukesup/index.md

 </a>
 </div>

-> (To prevent their `seven of diamonds` DUKE from being played in the run, Red discards their `six of diamonds` at the end of their turn.
+> (To prevent their `seven of diamonds` DUKE from being played, Red discards their `six of diamonds` at the end of their turn.
-Notice that the remaining cards are all still in a valid run.)
+Notice that the remaining cards still make a complete run.)

 ---